 I went out on my patio to look around and found this beautiful web complete with the spider who created it.
 I was surprised how well the web reflected in this flash photo.
 I love catching moments like this!

 I took this photo while trying out my new camera last spring.
 I wanted to see how good the images come out close up.
-So I was literally only the width of the camera and maybe another inch away.

 I found this spider wrapping up a rather large, recently captured beetle.
 I think it will be eating well for a while.